-Today, if you are a photographer, it’s almost impossible to imagine not having autofocus in your camera.
-Unless you are a manual vintage lens purist, autofocus has become inherent to photography.
+Today, it’s almost impossible to imagine not having autofocus (AF) in your camera if you’re a photographer.
+Unless you’re a manual vintage lens purist, autofocus has become inherent to photography.
 Even filmmakers and videographers, more reluctant about using autofocus years ago, have embraced this technology, making their lives easier, especially under certain conditions.

 The history of the autofocus